Gravimetry

 Gravimetry is the measurement of the strength of a gravitational field.
 Gravimetry may be used when either the magnitude of a gravitational field or the properties of matter responsible for its creation are of interest.
+The study of gravity changes belongs to geodynamics.

 Units of measurement

 Gravity is usually measured in units of acceleration.
-In the SI system of units, the standard unit of acceleration is 1 metre per second squared (abbreviated as m/s2).
+In the SI system of units, the standard unit of acceleration is metres per second squared (m/s2).
 Other units include the cgs gal (sometimes known as a galileo, in either case with symbol Gal), which equals 1 centimetre per second squared, and the g (gn), equal to 9.80665 m/s2.
-The value of the gn is defined approximately equal to the acceleration due to gravity at the Earth's surface (although the value of g varies by location).
+The value of the gn is defined as approximately equal to the acceleration due to gravity at the Earth's surface, although the actual acceleration varies slightly by location.

 Gravimeters

-An instrument used to measure gravity is known as a gravimeter.
-For a small body, general relativity predicts gravitational effects indistinguishable from the effects of acceleration by the equivalence principle.
-Thus, gravimeters can be regarded as special-purpose accelerometers.
-Many weighing scales may be regarded as simple gravimeters.
-In one common form, a spring is used to counteract the force of gravity pulling on an object.
-The change in length of the spring may be calibrated to the force required to balance the gravitational pull.
-The resulting measurement may be made in units of force (such as the newton), but is more commonly made in units of gals or cm/s2.